amanpandey2001/amanpandey2001/README.md

 - 👋 Hi, I’m @amanpandey2001
-- 👀 I’m interested in Social Media Marketing
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Digital Marketing
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...